-While turbine grooves can help to increase MAS rates for spherical rotors, the inertia tensor is responsible for its spinning stability.
+I_z and $I{x,y}$ is maximized.
+Critically, this means that rotors with a spherical ring geometry can be quite stable even with very stability.
 As MAS rates continue to increase to values in excess of 100 kHz, the possibility of spinning instabilities leading to rotor crashes becomes a significant concern.
-Spherical rotors spinning at high rates will be able to self-correct to a stable state after a perturbation due to the highest moment of inertia axis being aligned with the axis of symmetry.
+Spherical rotors spinning at high rates will be able to self-correct to a stable state after a perturbation due to the large moment of inertia about their axis of symmetry.
 To achieve high MAS rates with spherical rotors, new rotors with smaller outer diameters must be designed and fabricated.
 These rotors could use shallow, Pelton-style grooves to increase the maximum spinning rate by about 30% compared to a rotor with no machined grooves, as observed here.
 However, since turbine grooves are not necessary to achieve stable spinning, these rotors could be fabricated without the need for complex micro-machining techniques to produce turbine grooves.